Last Updated on 4th March 2023 by Sophie Nadeau

 Wander the streets of the 9th arrondissement for long enough and you’ll soon notice that much of this arrondissement is characterised by Haussmannian style architecture and many residential buildings.
 The district is best-known for its covered arcades and many theatres.
 However, those with a keen eye will soon spy a few buildings of particular architectural note, including that of 14 rue d’Abbeville, a Belle Epoque building surrounded by a sea of Haussmannian constructions…

-14 Rue d’Abbeville: The Art-Deco House Hiding in the 9th Arrondissement
+14 Rue d’Abbeville: The Art-Nouveau House Hiding in the 9th Arrondissement

 A brief history of rue d’Abbeville